gkotlarz/angular-ivy-ttwtdq/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# GIThub
+In order to display contributions to project, commits/pushes need to be done with email confiugred for github account.
+For example:
+git config  user.name "Grzegorz Kotlarz" git config  user.email gkotlarz@iapps-technologies.com